Skip to main content

 New Zealand comprises two main narrow and mountainous islands, the North Island and the South Island, separated by Cook Strait, and a number of smaller outlying islands.
 Its total land area is approximately 263,310 square kilometres (about the combined area of Victoria and Tasmania).
 New Zealand claims a maritime exclusive economic zone (EEZ) of a little over four million square kilometres, the fifth‑largest in the world and more than 15 times its land mass.
 It has a cool temperate climate, strongly influenced by oceanic factors.

 New Zealand's population surpassed 5.3 million at the end of 2023.
 Since 2013, New Zealand's population has grown at an average rate of 1.8 per cent per annum, boosted by immigration.
 Until recently, most immigrants had arrived from the United Kingdom, Australia and northern Europe.
-A growing number of migrants now come from the Pacific island countries, particularly Samoa, Cook Islands and Niue, and from Asia.
+A growing number of migrants now come from Pacific island countries, particularly Samoa, Cook Islands and Niue, and from Asia.
 Australia is a major destination for New Zealand migrants and tourists.

 Bilateral relations

-Australia and New Zealand are natural allies with a strong trans-Tasman sense of family.
-Migration, trade and defence ties, keen competition on the sporting field, and strong people-to-people links have helped shape a close and co-operative relationship.
-It is estimated that around 670,000 New Zealand citizens live in Australia (close to 15 per cent of New Zealand's population), while there are around 70,000 Australians in New Zealand.
+It is estimated that around 670,000 New Zealand citizens live in Australia (close to 15 per cent of New Zealand's population), while there are around 75,000 Australians in New Zealand.
 Freedom of travel is facilitated through the Trans-Tasman Travel Arrangements (TTTA) of 1973, which allow Australians and New Zealanders to visit, live and work in either country without restrictions.
 From 1 July 2023, New Zealanders who reside in Australia and meet eligibility requirements will be able to apply for a new direct pathway to citizenship.
 For more information on the TTTA, see New Zealand citizens.
 Information on access to benefits can be found at New Zealand citizens claiming payments in Australia.

 Australia and New Zealand have a proud history of joint deployments dating back to the Australian and New Zealand Army Corps (ANZAC) at Gallipoli.
 Our defence relationship remains as important as ever, and includes recent operations in Timor-Leste, Solomon Islands, Iraq and Afghanistan.